Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 23.33.59 UTC
+- WIB: Selasa, 4 November 2025 00.27.18 UTC
-- WITA: Selasa, 4 November 2025 00.33.59 UTC
+- WITA: Selasa, 4 November 2025 01.27.18 UTC
-- WIT: Selasa, 4 November 2025 01.33.59 UTC
+- WIT: Selasa, 4 November 2025 02.27.18 UTC

 Kutipan Inspiratif:
-"Technology is a useful servant but a dangerous master."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational